globant-ui/css-training/content/layout-beginner/basic-layout.md

 # Basic Layout

 There are several techniques to lay out content.
-Even though there are now advanced techniques to handle almost every scenario, there are some more basic ones, that will be suited for a good variety of scenario, without the hassle of a complicated tool, like `flexbox`.
+Even though there are now advanced techniques to handle almost every scenario, there are some more basic ones, that will be suited for a good variety of scenario, without the hassle of a more advanced tools, like `flexbox`.

 Some of the basic ones are: